Keeping Kids Safe: Stories from 40 Years — A Conversation with Roberta Cohen

 If the Nursery did not exist, where would police or fire emergency crews bring children when there has been a crisis, like a shooting, a car accident that requires that the parent be hospitalized, or a fire that destroys their home.
 A shelter may work for the adults, but do they want their little ones living there while they work out their next steps, like where they will live or who will care for their children while they are in the hospital?

 I started the Best Friends Group as a volunteer auxiliary of the Nursery so that when special events or fundraisers were being planned, there would be a supply of “willing hands” to help make those events extra special.
 The members brought in auction items, provided contacts with bands, florists, and party planning experts.
-They wrapped auction items, put bows on the baskets they created and did whatever needed being done to enable the Nursery staff to focus on the children and parents who needed their help.
-This group of wonderful women still continue providing help and planning special events.
+They wrapped auction items, put bows on the baskets they created, and did whatever needed to be done to enable the Nursery staff to focus on the children and parents who needed their help.
+This group of wonderful women still continues providing help and planning special events.